LinkedEarth/pylipd/docs/api.rst

 PyLiPD User API
 ===============

-The following describes the main classes that makes up PyLiPD.
-Most users will only interface with the functionalies contained in these classes.
+The following describes the main classes that make up PyLiPD.
+Most users will only interface with the functionalities contained in these classes.

 LiPD (pylipd.lipd.LiPD)
 """"""""""""""""""